bdavis222/dot-scanner/README.md

 ### Installation

-To install Dot Scanner, run the following command:
+To install Dot Scanner, open a terminal window and run the following command:

 ```
 pip install dotscanner